 - Garnish with mint, sage, fruits or baby basil, and enjoy!

-Where to Buy Specialty Tea for Iced Tea
+Where to Buy Tea for The Best Iced Tea

 Almost any tea in a specialty tea shop can be brewed for iced tea.
 It’s fun to experiment a little.
 You can also cold brew any type of tea.
 This method works particularly well with green teas, including matcha.